PowerDNS/pdns/docs/changelog/pre-4.0.rst

    Straus)
 -  PowerDNS left its controlsocket around after exit and reported confusing errors if a socket was already in use.
--  The recursor proxy did not work on big endian systems like SPARC and some MIPS processors (Remco Post)
+-  The recursor proxy did not work on big-endian systems like SPARC and some MIPS processors (Remco Post)
 -  We no longer dump core on processing LOC records on UltraSPARC (Andrew Mulholland supplied a testing machine)